lucatume/wp-browser/docs/tutorials/vvv-setup-guide.md

 * `http://two.wordpress.test/` is the second default site address.
 * `http://vvv.test/` is VVV dashboard address.

-You should be able to reach each one of the URLs above without issues, should this not be the case something during VVV setup did not go according to the plan and you should fixed before moving on.
+You should be able to reach each one of the URLs above without issues, should this not be the case something during VVV setup did not go according to the plan and you should fix it before moving on.

-If the sanity check above is complete it's time to move to the following part specific to [Codeception](http://codeception.com/ "Codeception - BDD-style PHP testing.") and [wp-browser](https://github.com/lucatume/wp-browser "lucatume/wp-browser · GitHub").
+If the sanity check above is complete it's time to move to the following part specific to [Codeception](http://codeception.com/ "Codeception - BDD-style PHP testing.") and [wp-browser](https://github.com/lucatume/wp-browser "lucatume/wp-browser · GitHub") setup.

 ## In and out, host and guest

-The Vagrant box provided by VVV goes beyond a simple MySQL, PHP and Ngnix server stack and provides a ready to use and fairly **complete** WordPress development installation; tools like [Composer](https://getcomposer.org/), [grunt-cli][4992-0003], and [wp-cli][4992-0006] are installed and ready to use.
+The Vagrant box provided by VVV goes beyond a simple MySQL, PHP and Ngnix server stack and provides a complete WordPress development environment; tools like [Composer](https://getcomposer.org/), [grunt-cli][4992-0003], and [wp-cli][4992-0006] are ready to use.

 This allows the entire development, when it comes to the CLI tools, to happen **in the virtual machine and not outside of it**.

 "Inside the virtual machine" means the first CLI instruction to run from the `~/Repos/VVV` folder (assuming that is the folder where VVV was installed) is this: